 How It All Started

 A couple of years ago a team at car2go started to add short presentations to their weeklies, given there was time.
-These talks — which didn’t have a special name — were basically short presentations also known as lightning talks.
-Like ‘Brown Bag’ or ‘Munch & Learn’ sessions, but without food.
+These talks — which didn't have a special name — were basically lightning talks.
+Like 'Brown Bag' or 'Munch & Learn' sessions, but without food.
 Nothing official, just a little icing on the cake.

 I remember a few months later when I was writing my master thesis in Brighton, enjoying the evening at the beach and receiving a call from my former manager.
 We talked about various topics, including how Brandwatch lives knowledge sharing.
 Whether it's weekly lightning talks in Stuttgart, monthly tech townhalls or quarterly Engineering Summits in the HQ.
 To experience this and be a part of it was not only interesting but also very inspiring.
 That's how the idea of the tech townhall was born at car2go.

-Following my studies and time at Brandwatch, I moved back to car2go (now known as SHARE NOW) as Developer Advocate.
+Following my studies and time at Brandwatch, I moved back to car2go (a.k.a.
+SHARE NOW) as Developer Advocate.
 Arriving there I noticed that the unofficial lightning talks became official.
 So there was half an hour a week for lightning talks, except once a month, when the one-hour tech townhall took place instead.